- The mother of 14 is accused of taking welfare money while earning cash as a stripper

 - Her topless dancing and adult film work was no secret last year

-- Welfare fraud charges could bring more than five years in prison
+- Welfare fraud charges could bring more than six years in prison

-"While applying for public aid, the mother of 14 children allegedly failed to disclose that she was also getting checks for personal appearances and residuals from videos," said a news release from Los Angeles District Attorney Jackie Lacey on Monday.
+Los Angeles County District Attorney Jackie Lacey said that while Suleman applied for public aid, the mother of 14 children "allegedly failed to disclose that she was also getting checks for personal appearances and residuals from videos."

 Her work was no secret, though.
 Suleman, 38, performed in adult videos and danced topless at a Florida strip club last year.